HyperAlign: Hypernetwork for Efficient Test-Time Alignment of Diffusion Models: More Details of HyperAlign with Flow-Matching Models

 where the reward function is actually applied on the decoded image domain through the decoder.
 For simplicity of discussion, we omit the decoder notation.
-By substituting \cref{eq:final_guidance_flow} into \cref{eq:ode_score_guidance}, flow-matching models can achieve alignment by injecting reward-aware dynamics into the latent states of the next timesteps.
-Essentially, modifying the intermediate states between two timesteps corresponds to adjusting the sampling trajectory, which shows that our proposed HyperAlign naturally extends to flow-matching models as well.
+By adding Eq.~\eqref{eq:final_guidance_flow} into Eq.~\eqref{eq:ode_score_guidance}, flow-matching models can also achieve alignment by injecting reward-aware dynamics into the latent states of the next timesteps.
+Essentially, since modifying intermediate latent states is equivalent to steering the sampling trajectory, we introduce a hypernetwork that absorbs reward guidance.
+This allows the foundation model to directly output the aligned score as a variation of the original pre-trained model's score, thereby enabling efficient test-time alignment.